 15 Ways to Brainstorm for Keyword Ideas (and Jumpstart Your Brain)

-Brainstorming for keywords is the process of generating root keyword ideas.
-These root keywords are what you will plug into the Google Adwords Keyword Tool or other keyword research tools to generate additional ideas and eventually select an single keyword to target for your niche site.
+Brainstorming for keywords is the process of generating seed keyword ideas.
+These seed keywords are what you will plug into keyword research tools to generate additional ideas and eventually select an single keyword to target for your niche site.

 There are millions of different ways to that range from the mundane to the inspirational.
 However, in order to help you develop more of a system that can be followed when you are having a “mental block”, I have made a list of ways to generate root keyword ideas.